benetech/martus.martus-build/BuildFiles/Documents/README.txt

   the user screens.

-I. Changes from version 2.8 to version 2.8.1
+J. Changes from version 2.8 to version 2.8.1

 - Fixed a problem introduced in version 2.8 where dates and date ranges with values earlier than January 1st 1970 were